exasol/tableau-connector/doc/user_guide/user_guide.md

 CREATE USER <user> IDENTIFIED BY KERBEROS PRINCIPAL "<user@EXAMPLE.COM>";
 ```

+Note: make sure to enter the Kerberos domain in upper case.

 To use this, select "Kerberos" in the "Authentication" drop-down-list.
 Entering username and password is not necessary, the connector will use the Kerberos credentials provided by your operating system to connect to Exasol.

 ##### Prerequisites